LaunchCodeEducation/csharp-web-dev-curriculum/content/data-types/_index.md

 ## Key Terminology

 Throughout this lesson, you will see lots of new vocabulary.
-Here is everything that you should make note of:
+Here is everything that you should make note of on the pages the term first appears:

+### Data Types

 1. dynamically typed
 1. statically typed